Smegheid/OctoPrint-SerialReconnect/README.md

 It's worth noting that this has seen all of its testing against a couple of Monoprice Mini Select v2 printers (one at work, one at home).
-It appears to work well enough against that printer when run on an instance of OctoPi, but this is the only hardware that it's been explicitly tested against.
-That said, I wouldn't imagine that things would be too different with another printer;
+It appears to work well enough against that printer when run on an instance of OctoPi, but this is the only hardware that it's been explicitly tested against, and I'm unlikely to be in any position to test with other devices any time soon.
-the plugin doesn't do anything that's specific to the MP Mini, but instead only pokes at Octoprint's printer connection API.
+That said, I wouldn't imagine that things would be too different with another printer; the plugin doesn't do anything that's specific to the MP Mini, but instead only pokes at Octoprint's printer connection API.

 ## Setup